Nationals Park Guide 2025

 In a nutshell – anytime.
 Sure, a night game in April or even early May might be sweater weather, but a day game in either month is likely to be absolutely beautiful.
 Everyone knows DC summers can be ridiculously humid, but that’s no reason to stay away.
 If you don’t love the sun beating down on you on a 95-degree summer day, then we’ll tell you where to find seats in the shade so you can keep cool.
 There’s no bad time to be in DC between opening day and the end of September.

-As for opponents, you’re in the Northeast corridor, so you can expect plenty of visiting fans coming down for a weekend series versus Baltimore, Philadelphia, the Mets, Yankees, and Boston.
-Atlanta has become a great rivalry as well, so Braves fans turn out too.
-Despite the influx of visitors from neighboring states, getting tickets to the Nats is rarely a problem.
+Despite the influx of visitors from neighboring states, getting tickets to see the Nats is rarely a problem.
 For the more popular opponents, you may be better off purchasing tickets directly from the team when they go on sale rather than waiting on the secondary market, but if you’re not fussy about where you’re sitting, there are usually tickets available for a reasonable price.
 (But note: with the Soto signing, you can expect the Friday and Saturday games in late April against the Mets to be very high-demand events).

 Where Nationals Park is located

 Nationals Park is located in Southwest DC in the Navy Yard neighborhood, just off the Anacostia River, one block away from the Navy Yard metro station.
-The area is one of the fastest growing in the city, and is home to a vibrant residential neighborhood as well as office buildings, bars, and restaurants.
+The area is one of the fastest-growing in the city, and is home to a vibrant residential neighborhood as well as office buildings, bars, and restaurants.
 It’s a great place to pregame, and there are certainly enough bars and restaurants to choose from, including some right on the river.

 There are also a handful of mid-range-plus hotels in the area, and while they aren’t necessarily cheap on game days, they usually don’t break the bank.
 Plus, given how close it is to the metro system, there are plenty of hotel options that are closer to some of DC’s tourist attractions, while still being just a 20-minute ride away from the park.

-About your Nationals Park Stadium Insider
+About your Nationals Park Stadium Insiders

 How to support The Stadium Insiders